VeriGu/DuoAI/README.md

 ## Installation

+Duo runs on Linux.
+It has been tested on Ubuntu 18.04.3 LTS, Ubuntu 20.04.1 LTS, and Amazon Linux 2.

 1. Download and install Anaconda from https://www.anaconda.com/products/individual.
 Use version >= Python 3.8.

 2. The Ivy verification tool only works on Python 2.
 Install it by